Apoorva-ar/GSOC_2020/README.md

 - The master packet layer FSM decodes the command in order to generate/receive data packets (burst).
 - The slave packet layer on the other hand reads command packet and then demands/produces data from/to the slave peripheral. </br>

-`Packet_Layer_Master.vhd` : VHDL code for generating/receiving packets as well as controlling read/write transactions as well as burst cycle of the lower PHY Master layer.
+`Packet_Layer/Packet_Layer_Master.vhd` : VHDL code for generating/receiving packets as well as controlling read/write transactions as well as burst cycle of the lower PHY Master layer. </br>

-`Packet_Layer_Slave.vhd` : VHDL code for generating/receving packets as well as controlling read/write transactions as well as burst cycle of the lower PHY Slave layer.
+`Packet_Layer/Packet_Layer_Slave.vhd` : VHDL code for generating/receving packets as well as controlling read/write transactions as well as burst cycle of the lower PHY Slave layer. </br>

+`Packet_Layer/Packet_Layer_tb.vhd` : VHDL testbench code for functional Unit tests.

 #### PHY Layer
 This layer acts as bidirectional SERDES for the user.
 There are two major modules involved mainly master and slave. </br>